 24.162.506 TEMPORARY PERMIT (1) remains the same.

-license shall be permit is valid for 120 days or until the applicant either fails the first passes the national examination for which the applicant is eligible or passes the examination and is granted a license , whichever comes first.
+(2) The temporary license shall be valid for 120 days or until the applicant passes the national examination, whichever comes first.

-(a) that the applicant attained a passing scaled score on an examination,
+(a) that the applicant attained a passing scaled score, as determined by the

 (3) The applicant must submit three statements of good moral character from individuals not related to the applicant.